 There are many reasons you could need jaw, or orthognathic, surgery.
 You may have had an automobile accident, you might have fallen, or perhaps your jaw is misaligned.
-Whatever the reason, Drs.
-Scheetz & Rekos: Oral & Maxillofacial Surgeons of Ohio, can perform your surgery and allow you get your life back.
+Whatever the reason, Rekos & Border Oral Surgery, can perform your surgery and allow you get your life back.
 Jaw surgery is major surgery.
 As such, there will be a recovery period following your procedure.

 Pain and Swelling